The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 \section{The Surface Edge Explorer (SEE)}

 \seclabel{see}

-This paper presents \gls{see}, a \gls{nbv} planning approach with an unstructured density representation. \gls{see} aims to obtain complete scene observations by capturing a minimum measurement density from all visible surfaces.
+This paper presents \gls{see}, a \gls{nbv} planning approach with a density-based pointcloud representation. \gls{see} aims to obtain complete scene observations by capturing a minimum measurement density from all visible surfaces.
 Sensor measurements are individually classified by the number of neighbouring points within a resolution radius \psecref{set-params}.
+Measurements with a minimum number of neighbours are \emph{core} points and those without are \emph{outlier} points.
+Outliers with core neighbours become \emph{frontier} points, which in the context of this work represent a boundary in the captured measurements between fully and partially observed surfaces.

-This density-based classification of measurements is used to identify the \emph{frontiers} between sufficiently and insufficiently observed surfaces \psecref{class-points}.
-Views are then proposed to observe the surfaces at these frontiers \psecref{prop-views}.
+This density-based classification of measurements is used to identify the boundaries between sufficiently and insufficiently observed surfaces \psecref{class-points}.
+Views are then proposed to observe the frontier points that define these boundaries \psecref{prop-views}.
 Known occlusions are handled proactively by detecting occluding points before a view is obtained and proposing an alternative unoccluded view \psecref{opt-views}.
 The visibility of surfaces from views is quantified by encoding the shared visibility of frontier points from views in a graphical representation \psecref{view-vis}.
 Next best views are chosen from this graph to obtain significant improvements in surface coverage while reducing travel distance \psecref{sel-nbv}.
 If a target frontier point is not observed from a view --- typically due to an unknown occlusion or surface discontinuity --- then it is reactively adjusted to avoid the obstruction \psecref{adj-views}.
-New views are captured until there are no frontier points remaining \psecref{obs-comp}.
+Views are captured until there are no frontiers remaining \psecref{obs-comp}.